mailbots/mailbots/README.md

 });
 ```

-Think of the `gopherApp` variable like a container for numerous gophers, each having special skills to handle specific email-related actions.
+Think of the `gopherApp` variable like a container for numerous gophers, each having special skills to handle email-related actions.

 ## Example 3: Installing Skills

-Your skills can make use of other skills.
-For example, the `gopher-memorize` skill
+Skills can make use of other skills.
+Let's install one from npm.
-sets reminders for a task using [spaced repetition](https://www.wikiwand.com/en/Spaced_repetition), a memorization technique that increases the time between reminders as more reminders are sent.

 Run `npm install --save gopher-memorize` in your CLI, then..

+The `gopher-memorize` skill sets reminders for any task using [spaced repetition](https://www.wikiwand.com/en/Spaced_repetition), a memorization technique that increases the time between reminders as more reminders are sent.
+We are going to use that to create a custom "remember" command for our Gopher App.

 ```javascript
 // In main app.js file